-JSON2Video uses OpenAI's Whisper to transcribe the audio and generate subtitles for you, supporting a wide variety of languages and accents.
+JSON2Video uses different AI models to transcribe the audio and generate subtitles for you, supporting a wide variety of languages and accents.

 The subtitle element